General enquiries: 0800 326 5559

 What causes a sex and love addiction?

-Anyone can develop a sex and love addiction regardless of age, gender or ethnicity.
-However, there are certain factors that can increase the likelihood of experiencing this disorder.
-Some people are more prone to compulsive and detrimental behaviours around sex and relationships, and this is usually based on events and experiences that occurred in childhood or during previous relationships.
+Some people are more prone to compulsive sexual behaviour and destructive relationships, and this is usually based on events and experiences that occurred in childhood or during a previous relationship.

 Common causes of a sex and love addiction include: